Digital employee experience (DEX) refers to the interactions employees have with the digital technologies and tools they use in the workplace.

 HR platforms often provide a range of work resources in a single location, so employees can access important personal and company-wide information.
 For example, Namely is a platform where employees can view past paychecks, insurance policies and upcoming company holidays.
 Paylocity and Workday are other options that centralize these types of resources, allowing employees to receive timely answers to common questions.

-The digital employee experience can impact employee retention and productivity, and the broader interest in delivering a good overall employee experience, said Dan Wilson, vice president and research analyst of digital workplace infrastructure and operations for Gartner.
+Digital employee experience can impact employee retention and productivity, and the broader interest in delivering a good overall employee experience, according to Dan Wilson, vice president and research analyst of digital workplace infrastructure and operations for Gartner.

-“If someone is so frustrated by the technology they use, they may leave for another company even if they are paid slightly less because it’s a better, frictionless experience and they feel they are getting more things done and contributing more overall,” Wilson told Built In.
+“If someone is so frustrated by the technology they use, they may leave for another company even if they are paid slightly less,” Wilson said, “because it’s a better, frictionless experience and they feel they are getting more things done and contributing more overall.”

 A good digital employee experience can also improve the mental health and well-being of employees.

 “Digital tools can become either a barrier or means to success.”

 “It takes mental power to deal with frustrations and it drains your focus away from the core parts of your job.
 DEX is important for both employee satisfaction but also the way they can perform work,” said Andrew Brodsky, assistant professor at the McCombs School of Business at the University of Texas at Austin.
 “Digital tools can become either a barrier or means to success.”

 The benefits of a well-executed digital employee experience can also extend to a company’s bottom line, Wilson said.
 A good digital employee experience can translate into an improved customer experience because employees are less apt to feel frustrated due to technology woes and in a better frame of mind to assist customers.
 This, in turn, can lead to higher sales and profits.

 As artificial intelligence continues to progress, automation is bound to reshape the digital employee experience.
 By handling repetitive and tedious jobs, automation gives employees and IT departments time back to focus on other projects.